Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Deceptive-Ones & Deceptive-Fives

-- The ones/fives have the property that they are only touched by certain rank clues:
+- Ones/fives have the property that they are only touched by certain rank clues:
   - The first suit is touched by a rank 2 clue
   - The second suit is touched by a rank 3 clue
   - The third suit is touched by a rank 4 clue, and so on
-  - If there are six suits, the sixth suit is touched by a rank 2 clue (wrapping around)
+  - If there are five suits, the fifth suit is touched by a rank 2 clue (wrapping around)

 ### Suit-Ones or Suit-Fives with Another Special Suit